reductstore/website/blog/2024-02-27-how-to-keep-mqtt-data-python/index.md

 $ sudo apt-get update
 $ sudo apt-get install docker-compose python3-pip
 ```

+If you are using a different operating system, you can find the installation instructions for Docker Compose on **[the official website](https://docs.docker.com/compose/install/)**.

 ## **Execute MQTT Broker and ReductStore using Docker Compose**